garethredfern/laravelvue-spa/content/en/file-uploads/single-file-upload-vue.md

 };
 ```

 Create a FileUpload component that can be used to upload any single file.
-The full component can be found in the [Github repo](https://github.com/garethredfern/laravel-vue/blob/v1.2.1/src/components/FileUpload.vue), let’s break it down.
+The full component can be found in the [GitHub repo](https://github.com/garethredfern/laravel-vue/blob/v1.2.1/src/components/FileUpload.vue), let’s break it down.

 ### File Input